 Achievements and Innovation

 • The kinetics for a number of solid-phase reactions between metals and nonmetals occurring at high temperatures (up to 3000 oC) including strongly non-isothermal conditions was studied by applying a novel electrothermography method.
-It was shown that isothermal kinetic data not always are suitable for describing non-isothermal processes;
+It was shown that isothermal kinetic data are not always suitable for describing non-isothermal processes;

 • New mathematical models on reaction-diffusion with unified boundary conditions were developed with the possibility of computer visualization.
 For the first time solid-phase diffusion coefficients of carbon and silicon in a series of transition metals' carbides and silicides phases were determined within a wide temperature interval;